 Let’s suppose that you know your horse is susceptible to spur marks.
 Here’s how you can start to prevent them:

 - Adjust the style of spur you use.
-Some spurs don’t even have necks.
-Some spurs look like a flat and wide disc.
-Some spurs have rolling pieces that glide over your horse.
-Some spurs are rubber coated.
+Some spurs don’t even have necks, and some spurs look like a flat and wide disc.
+Other styles of spurs have rolling pieces that glide over your horse.
+Some spurs are rubber-coated.

 - Adjust how the spur sits on your boot.
 Many riding boots have spur rests, further up the heel.
 There’s nothing that says you MUST use the spur rest, you can adjust the spurs lower on your boot.
 Yeah for straps!

 - Speaking of straps – be sure the buckle of the spur strap is on the outside of your foot.
 Some super sensitive horses lose all of their hair at the mere thought of a leg touching them, much less a buckle or a zipper.